 The law governing divorce in Singapore is The Women’s Charter 1961.
-Either party to a marriage may file for divorce on the basis that the marriage has irretrievably broken down by meeting one of five grounds for divorce: adultery, unreasonable behaviour, desertion for a continuous period of at least two years, separation for a continuous period of three years (by agreement), or separation for a continuous period of four years.
+Either party to a marriage may file for divorce on the basis that the marriage has irretrievably broken down by meeting one of five grounds for divorce.
+These are adultery, unreasonable behaviour, desertion for a continuous period of at least two years, separation for a continuous period of three years (by agreement), or separation for a continuous period of four years.

 As an expat, it’s also worth getting legal advice on whether filing in your home country or country of marriage is more appropriate.
 “Remember, too, that if you have children under 21, attending a mandatory parenting programme is a must before filling for divorce,” says Kalidass.
 Once you’ve done this, you’ll be issued a certificate of completion which will need to be filed with the divorce papers.
 “Divorce proceedings are commenced by filing a writ for divorce together with a statement of claim and statement of particulars, a parenting plan and a matrimonial property plan.”
 The Court will then conduct a mediation in person with both sides.